Postal workers hit the picket lines

 The picket lines surround the Almon Street sorting station.
 The Canadian Union of Postal Workers (CUPW) stood in the rain holding signs to demand wage increases.

-CUPW went on a nationwide strike beginning Friday morning just after midnight.
+CUPW went on a nationwide strike beginning Friday morning just after midnight, but its negotiations with Canada Post began a year ago.

 Two female postal workers hold signs reading "on strike" and "equal pay for equal work."